aarongustafson/aaron-gustafson.com/src/posts/2017-05-24-progressive-web-apps-and-the-windows-ecosystem.md

 Once in the Store, we’ll notify developers of their draft Store entry and they will be able to claim their apps to take complete control of their Store presence.
 Regardless, whether they got their by passive ingestion or my manual submission, the Web App Manifest will provide the basic set of information used for the app in the Store: name, description, icons, and screenshots.
 We’re also actively working with others in the W3C to introduce support for [app categories](https://github.com/w3c/manifest/issues/569) and [IARC ratings](https://github.com/w3c/manifest/issues/523).

-PWAs will appear alongside native apps in the Store, with no differentiation.
+PWAs will appear alongside other apps in the Store, with no differentiation.
 From a users’ perspective, a PWA will just be another app.
 They will install just like any other app.
 They will have settings just like any other app.
 They will uninstall just like any other app.
 They will also be shareable via URL or the Store.
 PWAs will be first-class apps on Windows.

 <hr>